 “Researchers at universities and institutions of higher education hold the copyright to their own production, including articles.
 Copyright entails that researchers must grant permission for making copies of their articles or making them available to the general public by dissemination, display and performance, including publishing them online.
 A recommendation to others on how to execute their copyright does not constitute copyright infringement.

-Open Access policies that dictate the educational institutions to store parts of the researchers’ work in own repositories and the like might constitute a copyright infringement.
-It would therefore be expedient to solve any copyright issues that may arise in connection with the implementation of Open Access at Danish Universities and other institutions of higher education by entering into collective agreements”.
+Open Access policies which involve educational institutions storing parts of the researchers’ work in their own repositories and the like may constitute a copyright infringement.
+It would therefore be expedient to solve any copyright issues that may arise in connection with the implementation of Open Access at Danish Universities and other institutions of higher education by entering into collective agreements.

-The interests of academics related to copyright issues are handled by the Committee for the Protection of Scientific Work (UBVA), which is a standing committee under the Danish Confederation of Professional Associations (Akademikerne).
-The UBVA was represented in the Open Access Committee and supports the introduction of Open Access for scientific articles at Danish universities and other institutions of higher education.
+The interests of academics in relation to copyright issues are handled by the Committee for the Protection of Scientific and Scholarly Work (UBVA), which is a standing committee under the Danish Confederation of Professional Associations (Akademikerne).
+The UBVA has been represented in the Open Access Committee and supports the introduction of Open Access for scientific articles at Danish universities and other institutions of higher education.
 The UBVA recommends that copyright issues be settled via local agreements at the individual institutions.
-The UBVA, in consultation with the Danish Confederation of Professional Associations, will offer guidance to scientists and researchers on the most appropriate wording of the agreements.
+The UBVA, in consultation with the Danish Confederation of Professional Associations, can offer guidance to scientists and researchers on the most appropriate wording of the agreements.”

 The point of view of the Ministry:

-- Adopting Open Access policies that “urge” researchers to make their research available as Open Access does not constitute copyright infringement.
-Rightly so.
-Copyright is a right that entitles the creator to prohibit others from making copies of and publishing his or her work, etc. But telling others that you think they should publish work online for free is legally speaking not copyright infringement.
-The ones making the recommendation are in no way making copies of the work or publishing it without permission.
-At some institutions they have adopted more soft policies where researchers are “urged” to “as far as possible” to publish their work as Open Access.
-So be sure, these kinds of policies do not infringe on the researchers’ copyright.
+- Adopting Open Access policies that “recommend” researchers to make their research available as Open Access does not constitute copyright infringement, and correctly so.
+Copyright is a right that entitles the creator to prohibit others from making copies of or publishing his or her work, etc. Telling others that you think they should publish their work online for free is not, legally speaking, copyright infringement.
+Those who make the recommendation are in no way making copies of the work or publishing it without permission.
+Some institutions have adopted softer policies in which researchers are “urged” to “as far as possible” publish their work as Open Access.
+Such policies clearly do not infringe on the copyright of researchers.

-- If an educational institution adopts an Open Access policy which orders the employees to save a copy of their work on a repository which is run by the institution, it is an entirely different matter.
-Under copyright law, making work available online constitutes copying and publication.
-Under section 2 of the Danish Copyright Act, the exclusive right to do so belongs to the author.
-And if an educational institution specifically orders a researcher to place a copy of his/her articles in the institution’s repository, the institution is making a copy and presenting it without the author’s permission.
-Such use is subject to agreement with the researcher as this interferes with his/her rights as copyright holder.
+- However, if an educational institution adopts an Open Access policy which requires its employees to save a copy of their work on a repository which is run by the institution, this is an entirely different matter.
+Under copyright law, making work available online constitutes copying and publication, and under section 2 of the Danish Copyright Act, the exclusive right to do so belongs to the author.
+If an educational institution specifically orders a researcher to place a copy of his or her articles in the institution’s repository, the institution is making a copy and publishing it without the author’s permission.
+Such use is subject to agreement with the researcher as this interferes with his or her rights as the copyright holder.
 The agreement may take the form of a collective agreement between the educational institution and the researcher’s trade union.

-In contrast, UBVA does not find that it constitutes copyright infringement when an educational institution orders its employees to publish work as Open Access as long as publication is not required to take place on the institution’s own repository.
-Under the Copyright Act the author has the exclusive right to make copies of the work and publish it, among other things by making it available online.
-This right is violated if you make copies of the work or publish it online without the author’s permission.
-But to order an author to publish work him/herself in a specific way does not constitute copyright infringement.
-This is not a case of doing anything which he/she has the exclusive right to do, without his/her permission.
+By contrast, the UBVA does not find that it constitutes copyright infringement for an educational institution to require its employees to publish work as Open Access if such publication is not required to take place at the institution’s own repository.
+Under the Copyright Act the author has the exclusive right to make copies of the author’s work and publish it, for example by making it available online.
+This right is violated if someone else makes copies of the work or publishes it online without the author’s permission, but to require an author to publish work in a specific way does not in itself constitute copyright infringement.
+This is not a case of doing something that is the exclusive right of the author without his or her permission.

-But even though these kinds of Open Access policies do not entail copyright infringement in relation to the researchers, it may entail a considerable change in the researchers’ terms and conditions of employment.
-Such a change requires an agreement with the researchers.
-It a principle in Danish employment law that any significant changes in the terms of employment are subject to agreement with the employees.
+However, although these kinds of Open Access policies do not entail copyright infringement in relation to the researchers, they may entail a considerable alteration in the researchers’ terms and conditions of employment.
+Such an alteration requires an agreement with the researchers.
+It is a principle in Danish employment law that any significant changes to terms of employment must be subject to agreement with the employees.

 Agreement with employees on Open Access

-So the fact is that Open Access policies which involve an order to the employees require prior agreement with the employees.
-The most appropriate way would be local agreements between the management and the researchers employed at the individual institutions.
+Open Access policies which involve a requirement towards employees will therefore require prior agreement with the employees.
+The most appropriate way to do this would be via local agreements between the management and the researchers employed at the individual institutions.

 Open Access and books

-So far the Open Access movement has concentrated on the articles of the employees whereas focus on Open Access on books has been very slight.
-Although recommendation #8 of the Open Access report states that “Danish science publishers and societies prepare draft on conversion to Open Access for scientific monographs” the primary focus has been on articles.
+The Open Access movement has so far concentrated on articles written by employees, with only slight focus on books.
+Although recommendation no. 8 of the Open Access report states that “Danish scientific publishers and societies should prepare a draft on conversion to Open Access for scientific monographs”, the primary focus has been on articles.

 From the researchers’ perspective there is a major difference between Open Access for articles and books.
-Researchers who write articles typically have an interest in getting as many readers as possible.
-Therefore many, and probably most, researchers are open and positive to the idea of making articles available as Open Access.
+Researchers who write articles typically have an interest in acquiring as many readers as possible.
+Therefore many, and probably most, researchers are open and positive towards the idea of making articles available as Open Access.

 This is not always the case when it comes to books.
-It usually takes much longer time to write a book than to write an article.
-As a researcher you may often want to publish the book via a publishing house, maybe also in a printed version.
-This will typically not be possible if the book is going to be available online for free as well.
+It usually takes much longer to write a book than to write an article.
+Many researchers may therefore wish to publish a book via a publishing house, and perhaps also in a printed version.
+This will not typically be possible if the book is also to be made available online in a free edition.

-Moreover, many researchers generate an income from their books, including their text books.
-They receive royalties and money from Copydan when someone copies the work for teaching purposes etc. For some researchers this may be considerable sums.
-As a result, Open Access for books is to a great extent against the financial interests of the researchers.
-Consequently Open Access for books might undermine the incentive for future production of textbooks in Danish.
+Moreover, many researchers generate an income from their books, including their textbooks, and receive royalties and payments from CopyDan (in Denmark) when someone copies the work for teaching purposes, etc. For some researchers, this can amount to considerable sums.
+Consequently, Open Access for books is to a large extent in opposition to the financial interests of researchers, and could undermine the incentive for the future production of textbooks in Danish.

 Open Access and the bibliometric research indicators

-The bibliometric research indicator is a model which rewards universities financially if their researchers are published in the most recognised journals within the scientific fields.
-The better and more recognised the journals they are published in, the more money the universities get.
-See more at www.fivu.dk
+The bibliometric research indicator is a model that rewards universities financially if their researchers are published in the most recognised journals within the scientific fields.
+The better and more recognised the journals in which they are published, the more money the universities get.
+See more at www.fivu.dk.

-A wide range of recognised journals are opposed to authors’ making the articles, which the journals have published, available online.
-Some journals charge a fee for allowing it (Gold Open Access).
-Others only allow the researchers to upload the preliminary, non-peer reviewed version as Open Access (Green Open Access).
-Others are totally opposed to Open Access in any shape or form.
+A wide range of recognised journals are opposed to authors making available in Open Access articles that the journals have published.
+Some journals charge a fee for allowing this (Gold Open Access), while others only allow researchers to upload the preliminary, non-peer-reviewed version as Open Access (Green Open Access).
+Other journals are totally opposed to Open Access in any shape or form.

-Naturally this helps undermine the big Open Access project.
-On the one hand you would like the researchers to publish their articles online.
-On the other hand you reward them for publishing in journals who are trying to oppose it.
+This naturally tends to undermine the Open Access project overall.
+On the one hand, there is a wish for researchers to publish their articles online, while on the other hand they are rewarded for publishing in journals that are trying to oppose this.

-However, in practice many university researchers find that they are under a very tangible pressure to publish in journals that do not permit Open Access and never will allow it.
+The prevailing ideological library concept is that Open Access and bibliometric research indicators can co-exist; however, in practice many university researchers find themselves under very tangible pressure to publish in journals that do not permit Open Access and never will.

 What is Creative Commons?

-There are different ways of making work available online for free.
-One way is to attach a text to the work you are publishing which outlines the rights you waiver.
-For example UBVA’s website states that you are free to use the material of UBVA as long as you remember to give reference to UBVA and to contact UBVA if you want to use the material in a commercial context.
+There are various ways of making a work available online free of charge.
+One way is to attach a statement to the work you are publishing outlining the rights that you are waiving.
+The UBVA website states for example that you are free to use UBVA material as long as you remember to give credit to the UBVA and to contact the UBVA if you wish to use the material in a commercial context.

-But not everyone can be bothered to write such things down during their busy day.
-That is why there is a system such as “Creative Commons”.
+However, not everyone has the time to write such statements.
+That is why “Creative Commons” exists.
 The concept is that you give people the right to use the work you have created by means of small, standardised pictograms.
-Instead of writing “I give people the right to use my material provided they mention my name in the material and do not try to use it commercially” you can publish the material online accompanied by special pictograms which are known to mean just that.
+Instead of writing “I give people the right to use my material provided that they mention my name in the material and do not try to use it commercially” you can publish the material online accompanied by special pictograms which are known to mean just that.

-For researchers who make work available as Open Access, Create Commons licences may be one way of doing it.
+For researchers who wish to make their work available as Open Access, Create Commons licences may be one way of doing this.

 You can read more about Creative Commons at www.creativecommons.org.
 See also Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke-jurister, chapter 7(J) and “Creative Commons and Open Access” at www.undervislovligt.dk.